Annasisa01/3040_A2_Resume-and-README_-2019/README.md

 # Creating Resume and README on GitHub
-Using Git Flavored Markdown and Jekyll to edit A Resume
+This README is going to explain how to use Git Flavored Markdown and Jekyll to edit a resume and host it on GitHub Pages.
+## Audience
+This READEME is targeted at people with some background knowledge about Atom IDE and Github.
+Also, this README is targeted to people with no experience in Markdown and no experience in Jekyll.
+## Prerequisites

-## Installation
+### Step1: Installation
 1. Install IDE
   * Install Atom IDE using this link: [https://flight-manual.atom.io/getting-started/sections/installing-atom/](https://flight-manual.atom.io/getting-started/sections/installing-atom/).

-## Configuration
+### Step2: Configuration
 1. Open a new repository on your GitHub Pages account
   + Click on the **New** button ![New Button](https://github.com/Annasisa01/IsaAnnas.github.io/blob/master/img/image1.15.15%20PM.png)
 2. Connect/Clone GitHub repository to Atom IDE.